 The Rationale for Householding Accounts

-Banks, securities brokerage, and asset management firms often give clients discounted fees, enhanced money fund rates and/or special perks based on the size of the total household relationship.
+Banks, securities brokerage, and asset management firms often give clients discounted fees, enhanced money fund rates and/ or based on the size of the total household relationship.
 Thus, developing and maintaining logic for grouping accounts into client households is an important activity.
 Financial services companies, especially banks and securities brokerages, are hampered in market research and customer analysis by databases that are organized by account, not by client or client household.